Matthew 5:4 Blessed are they that mourn...

 are -- There is no verb "are" in the Greek source.
 It is implied by the equating of "workman" with "worthy" both in the Greek form of subjects.

-they that -- (CW) The word translated as "they that" is the Greek definite article, which usually precedes a noun and, without a noun, takes the meaning of "the one."
+they -- (CW) The word translated as "they" is the Greek definite article, which usually precedes a noun and, without a noun, takes the meaning of "the one."
 The Greek article is much closer to our demonstrative pronouns ("this", "that", "these", "those").
 See this article for more.

 mourn: -- (WF) The word translated as "mourn" is a participle of the the Greek verb meaning "to wail" and "to lament."
 This word is closely associated with the idea of mourning.